 Prepare for the Summer

-Charter bus service is available from Chicago and Milwaukee to Red Arrow Camp on Wednesday June 21st.
-Red Arrow will also be happy to assist families from distant areas in making travel arrangements to Chicago, to meet and chaperone campers to the camp buses.
+Charter bus service is available from Chicago and Milwaukee to Red Arrow Camp on the Wednesday that camp starts.
+Red Arrow will also be happy to assist families from distant areas in making travel arrangements to Chicago, to meet and chaperon campers to the camp buses.
 Campers flying to Central Wisconsin Airport (90 miles from camp) will be picked up there as well.
 Charters bus service to Milwaukee and Chicago (O’Hare Field) is also provided at the end of the summer, or boys may fly directly out of Central Wisconsin Airport.

 Health and Safety